 Villa Uvala makes an architectural statement with a striking wood-slatted design, five sea-facing bedrooms and its own gym, sprawling sun terrace and full length pool.
 In the main hotel, Panoramic rooms are on the upper floors, affording the pick of sea views.
 Romantic couples in search of seclusion over company in the resort’s communal areas should opt for a pool or garden suite.

 Trees and shrubs dotted poolside create a sense of seclusion around Maslina’s two heated saltwater pools, edged by square-canopied parasols and cushioned sun loungers.
 The infinity lounge pool has bubble jets and sea views; the larger, family pool has stepped entry and a submerged platform that creates a shallow area.

-A palatial 600 square metres, the limestone-walled Pharomatiq Spa has a gym with sea views, a beauty and hair salon, an aqua thermal suite of steam rooms and saunas – icy plunge pool, in situ – as well as treatment rooms, indoors and out.
+A palatial 600 square metres, the limestone-walled Pharomatiq Wellness has a gym with sea views, a beauty and hair salon, an aqua thermal suite of steam rooms and saunas – cold plunge pool, in situ – as well as treatment rooms, indoors and out.
 No design afterthought, this two-storey retreat has an airy atrium, planted with trees, brass-edged doorways, marble panels and statement brass door handles by sculptor Gregory Ryan.
-Enjoy a sea-breeze-kissed massage in a rope-strung outdoor sala, or join a yoga class on the plant-edged wooden platform in the spa grounds.
+Enjoy a sea-breeze-kissed massage in a rope-strung outdoor sala, or join a yoga class on the plant-edged wooden platform in the wellness grounds.